-Here Just A Few Testimonials From Happy Clients
+Here Just A Few Testimonials From Happy Family Members

 As a resident at Memory Lane Cottage, I would like to express my appreciation for the efficient and compassionate care I received between May and August, 2016.
 During my stay at the Cottage, I received the most efficient medical treatment daily which included the dissemination of medicine (prescribed by my doctor) and provisions for transportation to medical appointments.

 Your attempts to provide a variety of activities that allowed me to engage in the outside world, was a significant factor in my rehabilitation.
 Activities such as trips to the Library, invitations that solicited musical artists to perform opportunities to engage in various arts and craft activities were all valuable opportunities, encouraging us to connect to the outside world.
 While the meals were delicious, it was always obvious that nutrition was most important.

 Among my many valuable experiences, I most appreciate the way both of you aggressively